AtlasOfLivingAustralia/ala-name-matching/README.md

 * ala-name-matching-2.1-distribution.zip - zip containing the project jar and dependencies
 * ala-name-matching-2.1-sources.jar - source jar for the project code only

-A name index for Australian names lists can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching_v13.tgz) and needs to be extracted to the directory `/data/lucene/namematching`
+A name index for Australian names lists can be downloaded [from here](http://biocache.ala.org.au/archives/nameindexes/latest/) and needs to be extracted to the directory `/data/lucene/namematching`

 ## ALA Names List